Path-Check/privacy-security-GAEN/Policies_and_Procedures/GAEN-Mobile-Components-and-Justification-List.md

   * BugSnag - used for bug and error tracking within the GAEN mobile code and catching crashes and other hidden issues breaking the app
   * React Native Community:

-     * Async Storage - Key/Value storage system for React Native.
-Being used for app specific data.
-Stores data right in app “local storage”.  ⚠️ This package is deprecated - should be removed with another localstorage library.

     * DateTimePicker - for selecting various dates in the application

-    * MaskedView - ⚠️ Shows an opaque view that is hidden from the user but still rendered.

     * NetInfo - Used for managing components/code for when certain network events fire.